ihor-delta/delta/README.md

 - country - social institution made of social institutions
 - representative of these Freedoms for Special Freedom For Representatives Of These Freedoms is their author and he/she is of representative of mankind
 - representatives of mankind are also representatives of mankind despite the typology in every situation
+- love is when you do something and do not wait something instead

 ## Signatures: @CI